hoangduytran/blender-manual/manual/addons/rigging/rigify/feature_sets.rst

    Rig experiments, some of which might be included in Rigify in the future.
 Examples include limbs with an extra IK system based at knee/elbow, a spline based tentacle, and more.

-You can install these packages by clicking :menuselection:`Clone --> Download ZIP`, and then install the downloaded file through Rigify settings.
+You can install these packages by clicking :menuselection:`Code --> Download ZIP`, and then install the downloaded file through Rigify settings.

 Developer documentation is available on the `Blender Developer Documentation